ManchesterBioinference/bioinference_website/content/authors/Maureen/_index.md

   - Grad Students
 ---

-I am a PhD student in Bioinformatics at the University of Manchester, part of the ELLIS PhD programme, working in collaboration with AstraZeneca.
-My research focuses on integrating machine learning and statistical methods for spatial multi-omic analysis.
+I am a PhD student in Health Data Science at the University of Manchester, part of the HDR UK-Wellcome PhD programme.
+My research focuses on integrating machine learning, deep learning and statistical methods for spatial multi-omic analysis.

-I hold an MSc in Bioinformatics and Systems Biology from Gebze Technical University and a BSc in Molecular Biology and Genetics from Istanbul Medeniyet University.
-My expertise includes genomics, spatial omics, and structural biology, and I am proficient in multiple programming languages for large-scale bioinformatics data analysis.
-My work has contributed to algorithm development for viral surveillance, drug discovery, and sustainable agriculture, leading to multiple high-impact publications in journals like Nature Biotechnology and Briefings in Bioinformatics.

-I am an Executive Board Member of the Asia Pacific Bioinformatics Network (APBioNET) and actively contribute to bioinformatics education and training.
-I co-authored the Grand Challenges in Bioinformatics Education and Training paper and regularly serve as a coordinator and trainer for global initiatives.
-I am committed to advancing the field through scientific contributions, education, and community-driven initiatives.